jp-1990/task-board-api/README.md

 An interval runs on this server to check, and update, the 'overdue' property of a task once the deadline has passed.

 NOTE: API may take time to start if it has been in an idle state for some time.
+This can take up to a couple of minutes.

 ## Data Structure